iluwatar/java-design-patterns/dao/README.md

 Wikipedia says

 > In computer software, a data access object (DAO) is a pattern that provides an abstract interface
-> to some type of database or other persistence mechanism.
+> to some type of database or another persistence mechanism.

 **Programmatic Example**

-Walking through our customers example, here's the basic `Customer` entity.
+Walking through our customer's example, here's the basic `Customer` entity.

 ```java
 public class Customer {